phonics and Reading at TCP

 Each session gives an opportunity for children to revisit their previous experience; be taught new skills; practice together and apply what they have learned.

 Blending and segmenting are, in the words of the Rose Review, ‘reversible processes’: that is, if you can blend the sounds together to read a word, you should also be able to identify and break down (segment) the individual sounds in a word you hear to spell it.
 To spell the word, you need to represent each sound you hear by a letter – or more than one letter.

 Children are also taught to read words that are not completely phonically regular, often called ‘tricky’ words.
 Children are taught to read these tricky words on sight, so that they do not have to spend time puzzling them out.
 The teaching of these tricky words is embedded into our phonics lessons.

 Please see the video below to help you with the correct articulation of sounds.

 Progression and Delivery:

 Using reliable assessments of children’s developing knowledge and skills, practitioners and teachers will need to judge the rate at which their children are able to progress through the programme and adapt the pace accordingly.
-Children are grouped according to the stage they are currently working at.

 Tracking and Assessment: